amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 # Creating a new Component with Angular CLI

 Let's create a new component to display the tasks.
-We can easily create by typing:
+We can quickly create by typing:

 ```bash
 ng generate component todo
 ```

-This command will create a new folder with 4 files:
+This command will create a new folder with four files:

 ```
 create src/app/todo/todo.component.css